DMackRus/TrajOptKP/README.md

 ### [Eigen 3](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 Eigen is used for matrix computations in trajectory optimisation.
 Navigate to the desired version and download (source code tar.gz).
+You then need to install Eigen system-wide, so that find_package in CMakeLists can find it.

 ### [YAML](https://github.com/jbeder/yaml-cpp)
 This repository uses YAML for configuration files.
 Download the following GitHub package and build with